Sengoku Night Blood: Anime

 A 12-episode anime television series adaptation by Typhoon Graphics aired between October 3 and December 26, 2017.
 The opening theme is "Tenka Zekkei" (天下絶景), performed by Daiki Yamashita, Katsuyuki Konishi, Kōsuke Toriumi, Natsuki Hanae, Toshiyuki Morikawa and Yūichirō Umehara.
 The series was streamed with English subtitles by Crunchyroll.

+Manga

+The manga adaptation began serialization in the July 2017 issue of Monthly Comic Gene and ended in the October 2018 issue.